faizan-manazir/Prodigy-Infotech-PixelCrypt-Image-Encryption/README.md

 This project should **not be considered a replacement for established cryptographic systems** such as AES-GCM or ChaCha20-Poly1305 for protecting sensitive data.

 For real-world protection of sensitive images, established and peer-reviewed cryptographic libraries and authenticated encryption standards should be used.

 ---

-# 🎓 Internship Context

-This project was developed as part of the:

-**Prodigy InfoTech Cyber Security Internship**

-### Task 2 — Pixel Manipulation for Image Encryption

-The task focuses on developing an image encryption tool that performs operations on pixel values and allows users to encrypt and decrypt images.

-PixelCrypt expands this concept into a complete web application with a frontend interface, backend API, reversible image transformations, validation, verification, testing, and a modern graphical user interface.

----